-The goal of the Riparian Corridor Management Program is the rehabilitation, restoration, enhancement, and preservation of the streamside corridor along the Carmel River.
+The goal of the Riparian Corridor Management Program is the rehabilitation, restoration, enhancement and preservation of the streamside corridor along the Carmel River.
 As described below, several major sub-programs are carried out to achieve this goal.

-During Fiscal Year 2006-2007 (FY 2006-07), MPWMD accomplished the following:
+During Fiscal year 2007-2008 (FY 07-08), MPWMD accomplished the following:

-- Continued revegetation efforts at exposed banks with little or no vegetation located in Aquifer Subunits 2 and 3 (Via Mallorca Road. to Esquiline Road.); - ➤ Operated under a Routine Maintenance Agreement with California Department of Fish and Game and a Regional General Permit with the U.S. Army Corps of Engineers for the maintenance activities associated with vegetation encroachment and restoration projects; - ➤ Made public presentations showing MPWMD-sponsored restoration work over the past 20 years; - ➤ Diversified restoration projects and experimented with planting techniques that allow trees to mature more quickly and depend less on irrigation; - > Continued long-term monitoring of physical and biological processes along the river in order to evaluate the District's river management activities; - Continued the annual inspections of the Carmel River from the upstream end of the lagoon at River Mile (RM) 0.5 to Camp Steffani at RM 15.5.
-Staff members responsible for vegetation management and erosion prevention annually walk the entire river to observe and record erosion damage, conditions that could cause erosion (e.g., in-channel vegetation or debris), riparian ordinance infractions, presence of deleterious material, and the overall condition of the riparian corridor; - ➤ Continued an enforcement action against two property owners for a serious violation of the District's riparian ordinances in late December 2003 on two residential properties on the north bank of the river just upstream of the Rancho Cañada Golf Club; - ➤ Carried out vegetation management activities at five sites (deDampierre, River Ranch property, Ronnoco Road, Scarlett Restoration Project, and upstream of Via Mallorca Bridge).
+- Continued revegetation efforts at exposed banks with little or no vegetation located in Aquifer Subunits 2 and 3 (Via Mallorca Rd. to Esquiline Rd.); - Operated under a Routine Maintenance Agreement with California Department of Fish and Game and a Regional General Permit with the U.S. Army Corps of Engineers for the maintenance activities associated with vegetation encroachment and restoration projects; - Made public presentations showing MPWMD-sponsored restoration work over the past 20 years; - Diversified restoration projects and experimented with planting techniques that allow trees to mature more quickly and depend less on irrigation; - Continued long-term monitoring of physical and biological processes along the river in order to evaluate the District's river management activities; - Continued the annual inspections of the Carmel River from the upstream end of the lagoon at River Mile (RM) 0.5 to Camp Steffani at RM 15.5.
+Staff members responsible for vegetation management and erosion prevention annually walk the entire river to observe and record erosion damage, conditions that could cause erosion (e.g., in-channel vegetation or debris), riparian ordinance infractions, presence of deleterious material, and the overall condition of the riparian corridor; - Continued an enforcement action against two property owners for a serious violation of the District's riparian ordinances in late December 2003 on two residential properties on the north bank of the river just upstream of the Rancho Cañada Golf Club; - Carried out vegetation management activities at three sites (West Garzas Well, Red Rock Restoration Project, and Valley Greens Bridge). - Graham Matthews & Associates (GMA) was retained to collect longitudinal thalweg (the deepest continuous line) profile data and limited cross section data from the Carmel River for use in maintaining a long-term record and comparing to the past and future data.